brucefan1983/gpuqt/README.md

     * model.h and model.cu             - class to define the simulation model
     * hamiltonian.h and hamiltonian.cu - class to perform the matrix-related operations
     * vector.h and vector.cu           - class to perform the vector-related operations

-* The folder "examples" contains two sub-folders with names "diffusive" and "localized", both containing the files "make_inputs.cpp" and "plot_results.m".
+* The folder "examples" contains two sub-folders with names "cpc2018" and "rmp", containing examples in Refs.
+[2] and [3] mentioned above.

 * There is also a file named "input.txt" in the "examples" folder, which is a "driver input file".